 Centerfold shrink rolls are the most common form of shrink wrap.
 They are versatile and often used in a variety of industries.
 Centerfold rolls can be used with high-speed machines as well as manually operated machines for smaller operations.
 They are the best option for users wrapping multiple sizes of products.

 The two most commonly used shrink materials for shrink packaging are PVC and polyolefin.
 Polyethylene shrink wrap is often the most commonly recognized shrink wrap.
 Polyethylene is the type of shrink wrap used to wrap cases of water and soda bottles.
 It is a thicker stronger wrap.
 It lacks the clarity polyolefin and PVC shrink wrap offers.

-Below is a info-graphic we have created to show step-by-step process of “How to use shrink wrap”.
+Below is an info-graphic we have created to show step-by-step process of “How to use shrink wrap”.
 Once again, we do recommend calling a professional with measurements of your products before making a purchase.
-This will help to ensure you have chose the proper materials and equipment.
+This will help to ensure you have chosen the proper materials and equipment.